-For tax purposes, the investor can tally up the total investment value of all three stocks in a portfolio — in this case, that figure is $15,000 ($30,000 minus $15,000.)
+For tax purposes, the investor can tally up the total investment value of all three stocks in a portfolio — in this case, that figure is $15,000 ($20,000 + $10,000 – $15,000).
 Consequently, the investor would only have to pay capital gains taxes on $15,000 for the year rather than the $30,000 in profits.

 A Clean Slate for Consumers

-Portfolio Managers Tend to Buy In January
+Portfolio Managers May Buy In January

 January Effect and Efficient Markets

-However, many investors claim that the January Effect is not real because it is at odds with the idea of efficient markets.
-An efficient market is where the market price of securities represents an unbiased estimate of the investment’s true value.
+However, many investors claim that the January Effect is not real because it is at odds with the efficient markets hypothesis.
+An efficient market is where the market price of securities represents an unbiased estimate of the investment’s actual value.

-Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
+Investment decisions should be based on an individual’s specific financial needs, goals, and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.

-1) Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC Registered Investment Advisor (“Sofi Wealth“).
+1) Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC registered investment advisor (“Sofi Wealth“).
 Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC, an affiliated SEC registered broker dealer and member FINRA/SIPC, (“Sofi Securities).